Media Center

 WLSE Announcements

 One way of disseminating information to the school community is through our daily media sponsored announcements that are viewed by the entire school.
 Parent involvement is encouraged, and parent helpers are always welcome.
-(Due to space constraints, the student crew and announcements will be back next year.)

 Volunteers